 SeaWorld® San Diego’s Halloween Spooktacular and Howl-O-Scream

-SeaWorld’s Spooktacular daytime celebration will still be held this year as well on the weekends now through October 30, plus Halloween Monday on October 31.
-They promise to excite guests of all ages with a Halloween Dance Party, hay maze, character meet-and-greets, and trick-or-treating.
+SeaWorld’s Spooktacular daytime celebration will be held this year on Fridays, Saturdays, and Sundays from now through November 3.
+It promises to excite guests of all ages with a Halloween Dance Party, character meet-and-greets, and trick-or-treating.

 Spooktacular will also host a Pumpkin Hunt.
 Guests can purchase a special map that allows them to search for SeaWorld animal-themed pumpkins for an exclusive Halloween prize.

-Tips: You can get discounted SeaWorld San Diego tickets and one child per paid adult is free throughout 2022!
+Tip: You can get discounted SeaWorld San Diego tickets and October is Kids Free San Diego.

 There are plenty of good reasons to visit Disneyland and Disney California Adventure® in September and October.